CAT #: 91210057

 During the last several decades, the use of RF-SBH assays has been supplanted by PCR-based clonality tests developed by Alexander Morley,3 and are considered the current gold standard method.
 PCR-based assays identify clonality on the basis of overrepresentation of amplified VH – DH – JH (or incomplete DH – JH products) gene rearrangements following their separation using gel or capillary electrophoresis.
 Though sensitive and suitable for testing small amounts of DNA, these assays cannot readily differentiate between clonal populations and multiple rearrangements that might lie beneath a single-sized peak, and are not designed to identify the specific VH – JH DNA sequence that is required to track clonal populations in subsequent analyses.

 The associated LymphoTrack Dx Software – S5/PGM provides direct interpretation of the data generated from LymphoTrack Dx Assays via a simple and streamlined method of analysis and visualization.
 By following the guidelines provided in the Instructions for Use (IFU) the sample results summarized in the software can be easily interpreted for the presence or absence of clonality and somatic hypermutation.
-It should be emphasized that the results of molecular clonality tests should always be interpreted in the context of clinical, histological and immunophenotypic data.
+The results of molecular clonality tests should always be interpreted in the context of clinical, histological and immunophenotypic data.

 Positive and negative controls for clonality are included in the kit.